libp2p/docs/content/concepts/multiplex/overview.md

 Stream multiplexing (or stream muxing) is a method to send multiple streams of data over a single communication link.
-It allows peers to use the same connection across the lifetime of their interaction with another peer.
+It allows peers to use the same connection over the lifetime of their interaction with another peer.

 libp2p uses stream muxing to share a single connection between multiple libp2p and application protocols.
 This is especially useful when establishing the connection required a lot of effort, e.g. when NAT hole punching was necessary to establish a direct connection to a peer. libp2p, for example, HTTP/2 introduced streams into HTTP, allowing for many HTTP requests in parallel on the same connection.